Chihuahua Size and Weight

 If you cannot feel your dog's ribs or see the outline of them when your dog is wet from a bath, and particularly if this is paired with mobility issues, this is a sign that your dog may be carrying excess weight.

-This said, the veterinarian will be able to do a full assessment for this and be able to rule out certain health issues that can cause weight gain such as canine diabetes and conditions such as patella luxation or arthritis that can limit a dog's ability to exercise.
+that can cause weight gain such as canine diabetes and conditions such as patella luxation or arthritis that can limit a dog's ability to exercise.

 If a Chihuahua is given a clean bill of health but is carrying excess pounds, a combination of fewer calories and more activity can gradually get a Chihuahua back on track.